mm1129/concept_based_rare_detector_2025/README.md

 Citations:
 [1] Caesar, Holger, et al. "nuscenes: A multimodal dataset for autonomous driving."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2020.

+## Disclaimer
+This code is released for academic reproducibility only.
+It is provided "as is" without any guarantee of support or maintenance.
+Issues may not be actively responded to.
+Use at your own risk.

 ---